atctwo/watch-II/docs/notes/libraries.md

 The system uses two of nothings' stb libraries (https://github.com/nothings/stb), specifically stb_image.h and stb_image_resize.h.  stb_image was modified slightly to shut the compiler up.
 The modified version is included with the source.

+HTML character decoding is performed by the [`entities` library](https://stackoverflow.com/a/1082191), by cggaertner.

 ## Modifications

 These are the modifications you need to make to some of the libraries to get watch2 to work with them.